Jjagg/MonoGame/Documentation/create_project.md

 MonoGame publishes templates for [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new).
 To install the C# templates run `dotnet new -i MonoGame.Templates.CSharp`.

 You can now create new projects.
-For that, create a new directory where you want your project source to belong.
-Then open up a terminal and navigate to directory.
+To do that, create a new directory for your project.
+Then, open a terminal and navigate to your project directory.
 Run `dotnet new <TemplateID> -o <ProjectName>` to create your project, where `<TemplateID>` is a platform identifier, and `<ProjectName>` the name of your project.

 For example: `dotnet new mgdesktopgl -o MyGame`.